Explosion-Scratch/blog/content/codeeditors.md

 So, the title pretty much explains it!
 Basically I _really_ wanted a working code editor that I could embed in my blog to demonstrate and run code, but I didn't want it to be something like JSFiddle, CodeSandbox, etc, because those take FOREVER to load.
 I wanted to create my own.
 I wanted to create my own!

 ### Creating the initial code editor
-To create teh code editor itself I used a nifty library called [CodeFlask](https://kazzkiq.github.io/CodeFlask/).
+To create the code editor itself I used a nifty library called [CodeFlask](https://kazzkiq.github.io/CodeFlask/).
 This was pretty simple to set up and stuff and I had a nice working code editor!
 But it didn't do anything (exept allow you to type there) 😭

 ### Linking the code editor to an iframe
 Now I needed the code editor to run!
 I wanted to be able to preview HTML, CSS, and JavaScript.
 To do this I liked an update event to the codeflask code editor and updated the HTML with the script the user typed, pretty simple: